teiid/jdg/README.md

 This is the repo for the JDG translator / connector to support accessing a JDG Cache as a data source or for materialization.

-The is to support JDG 7.1 running in Teiid 8.12.x
+The is to support JDG 7.1 running against Teiid 9.x

 ## Useful Links
 - Website - http://teiid.org